-- a) The identification and assessment of impacts are detailed in the final BAR 02 dated August 2023 and sufficient assessment of the key identified issues and impacts have been completed. - b) The procedure followed for impact assessment is adequate for the decision-making process.
+- a) The identification and assessment of impacts are detailed in the final BAR dated March 2024 and sufficient assessment of the key identified issues and impacts have been completed. - b) The procedure followed for impact assessment is adequate for the decision-making process. - c) The proposed mitigation of impacts identified and assessed adequately curtails the identified impacts.